GF ICCCP & (F) CERTIFICATION PROCESS

 Registrants are granted a 4 to 6 weeks grace period to submit:

-8. A Vulnerable Sector Police Check/Police Check; & current Errors & Omission Insurance/Liability Insurance; &
+8. A satisfactory Vulnerable Sector Police Check/Police Check; & current Errors & Omission Insurance/Liability Insurance.

 The beta ICCCP online exam is one 3 hour session based on Cost of Care competencies, consisting of 150 multiple-choice questions.
 Applicants must sit the exam within 1 year of application submission.
 A minimum grade of 70% is required & one 6 month exam deferment is permitted.
 If exam rewrites are required (up to 3 rewrites) fees are payable to CVRP & online exam provider.
 Applicants that require a rewrite after the 1 year application submission expiry must complete exam rewrite within 3 months.